arcanemachine/osx-kvm-helpers/usb-passthrough/README.md

 - The device shows up but sometimes disappears
   - Try the action or command again.
 Sometimes the device is not detected on the first try.

+- The device is connected but not detected by the Flutter runner
+  - Connect the device via Xcode and try the build again.